 Nothing solves storm drain blockages like prevention.
 In the absence of preventive maintenance, your drain is bound to block up over time, thus leaving you with a serious mess to deal with.
 Property damage is another possibility.

 A storm drain, for the record, consists of connecting pipes that lead from your roof to a sump (pit) in your yard.
 Storm water also collects in underground sumps from the runoff of rain water from driveways and other paved surfaces.

 Your underground sumps are not meant to hold all the rain water they collect.
 Should a pit become blocked and the storm water can’t be diverted through underground drainage pipes, damage can and often does result to your property.

 What causes a storm water drain blockage?
-A build-up of soil, silt, leaves, grass and, worst of all, root invasion from trees and shrubs.
+A build-up of soil, silt, leaves, grass and, root invasion from trees and shrubs.